lorix-lpan/resolve-them/README.md

 # resolve-them
-A customizable and platform-independent bash script written to resolve the dependencies of your package.
+A configurable and platform-independent bash script written to resolve the dependencies of your package.

+## Introduction
+For some bizarre reasons, many useful Python libraries notably pyQt are not available on pip.
+Thus, this script is written to help you to resolve your package's dependencies on UNIX like operation systems.

 ## Platform supported
 Currently, this bash script only works on **Deb-based** and **pacman-based**